 With that being said, there are people in this world who have been where we are now.
 There are people who have already lived through what we are experiencing at any given moment.
 While you and I are unique people, we are not so unique that we are the only ones with difficulties!

-When I find myself struggling with something, I have found that picking up a book on the subject or reading related blog posts helps me make the most informed decision.
+When I find myself struggling with something, I have found that picking up a book on the subject or by reading related blog posts helps me make the most informed decision.
 I guarantee if you Google’d “help me with ****” someone has already written a post about how they were able to get through it.

 Be Cautious Of Broke People